bbeni/sphugo/README.md

 The periodic visualization includes the bounding 'sphere' of each tree cell leaf instead of the tree cells:

 ![](nearest_neighbours_periodic.png)

+## 3. Task - Density Calculation

+Goal:

+>For each particle calculate the “top-hat” density from the 32 nearest neighbors and plot it using a colormap.
+We will need the density to implement SPH so it needs to be well tested.
+Also, make sure it can work with periodic boundary conditions!
+Design the program such that you can easily switch the kernel function (we will look at Monaghan and Wendtland kernels).
+>Now, calculate the density using the Monaghan kernel defined in the lecture.
+Plot and compare to the density you get from the “top-hat” kernel (the Monaghan result should be a little smoother).

 ## Tests